apache/royale-website/blog/loading-external-data-through-httpservice.md

 </j:Application>
 ```

 We create an Apache Royale interface that shows a text code panel to load the source code of this example in it.
-Github doesn't let us load a page from its domain in an iFrame, so this is the only way to embed GitHub content in your application.
+GitHub doesn't let us load a page from its domain in an iFrame, so this is the only way to embed GitHub content in your application.

 The text code panel is made of _pre_ and _code_ html tags with some custom style to make the background white.
 We provide a Label to show accessing Json data directly with dot notation.
 Finally we provide a button to trigger the **HTTPService**.